Margarita-3M/GoogleDataAnalyst/README.md

 Based on the most current data (2021, February - 2022, January):
 * Assess if members and casual riders use Cyclistic bikes differently.
 * If the differences exist:
-    * determine how annual members and casual riders differ,
+    * determine how members and casual riders differ,
     * and generate recommendations based on this analysis for the Cyclistic's marketing team to design marketing strategies for converting casual riders into members.
 ## 1.2 Stakeholders
 * Lily Moreno: The director of marketing;